 What kind of information does Geographic Profile provide?

-It provides annual average data from the CPS for census regions and divisions, the 50 States and the District of Columbia, 50 large metropolitan areas, and 17 central cities.
+It provides annual average data from the CPS for census regions and divisions; the 50 States and the District of Columbia; and large metropolitan areas, metropolitan divisions, and principal cities.
 These data include employment and unemployment by selected demographic and economic characteristics.

 How are the labor force components (i.e., civilian noninstitutional population, civilian labor force, employed, unemployed, and unemployment rate) defined?